acg/dream-deploys/README.md

 - When it's time to restart the server process, we tell the server to exit after handling the current connection, if any.
 That way deployment doesn't disrupt any pending requests.
 We tell the server process to gracefully exit by sending it a `SIGHUP` signal.

+Note: the number of web frameworks that force you to call `listen(2)` in your Big Ball Of App Code That Needs To Be Restarted is shocking and saddening.

 #### How does the atomic part work?

 A given request will either be served by the old server process or the new server process.
 The question is whether the old process might possibly see new static files, or the new process might see old static files.
 We can't update any of the static files in-place, or one or the other problematic scenario will happen.
 This forces us to keep two complete copies of the static files, an old copy and a new copy.